• Skip to primary navigation

 chicken and vegetable soup in a pot

-• This soup is very forgiving, so feel free to add more/less of a suggested vegetable or simply use whatever you've got in your fridge.
+• This soup is very forgiving, so feel free to add more or less of a suggested vegetable or simply use whatever you’ve got in your fridge.
+Try adding turnips, sweet potatoes, squash, zucchini, kale, or a couple of handfuls of spinach right at the end.
 Even canned beans will work if you want a bit more protein in the soup.

 • If you are using different vegetables, I suggest timing-wise you add them in depending on how long it takes them to cook (like add in something that takes longer to cook in step 5), and it's also a good idea to chop them to a similar size so they cook at a similar rate.

-• Leftovers: 3-5 days in the fridge.
-This soup will freeze well.
-Warm it up over a low heat so as not to dry the chicken out too much.
+• Warm it up over a low heat in a saucepan so as not to dry the chicken out too much.

 easy chicken vegetable soup in two bowls

-Questions about this chicken and vegetable soup recipe?
-What sorts of veggies do you like to include?
+Questions about this chicken and vegetable soup recipe, or want to leave me a review?
 Talk to me in the comments below!
+You can also find me on Instagram.

 two bowls of chicken vegetable soup